intermine/im-docs/docs/database/database-building/model-merging.rst

     //    globalAdditionsFile = "MY-MINE_additions.xml"
     // }

-This setting will merge the specified additions file, e.g. `MY-MINE_additions.xml` into each of your mine's data sources' data models.
+This setting will merge the specified additions file, e.g. `MY-MINE_additions.xml`, into the data model for everyone of your mine's data sources.

 .. index:: model merging, data model, globalAdditionsFile, additions files